 The primary purpose of our cash flow hedging activities is to manage the potential changes in value associated with the amounts receivable or payable on equipment and raw material purchases that are denominated in foreign currencies in order to minimize the impact of the changes in foreign currencies.
-We record gains and losses on foreign currency forward contracts qualifying as cash flow hedges in Accumulated Other Comprehensive Loss ("AOCL") to the extent that these hedges are effective and until we recognize the underlying transactions in net earnings, at which time we recognize these gains and losses in cost of sales, on our Condensed Consolidated Statements of Operations.
+We record gains and losses on foreign currency forward contracts qualifying as cash flow hedges in Accumulated Other Comprehensive Loss ("AOCL") to the extent that these hedges are effective and until we recognize the underlying transactions in net earnings, at which time we recognize these gains and losses in Cost of sales, on our Condensed Consolidated Statements of Operations.
 Cash flows from derivative financial instruments designated as cash flow hedges are classified as cash flows from operating activities in the Condensed Consolidated Statements of Cash Flows.
 These contracts generally have original maturities of less than 12 months.

-Net unrealized after-tax gains/losses related to cash flow hedging activities that were included in AOCL were a \$1.5 million loss and a \$2.2 million gain for the three months ended March 31, 2022 and 2021, respectively.
+Net unrealized after-tax gains/losses related to cash flow hedging activities that were included in AOCL were a \$3.3 million gain and a \$1.8 million gain for the three and six months ended June 30, 2022, respectively, and a \$1.2 million gain and a \$3.4 million gain for the three and six months ended June 30, 2021, respectively.
 The unrealized amount in AOCL will fluctuate based on changes in the fair value of open contracts during each reporting period.

-We estimate that \$0.1 million of net unrealized gains related to cash flow hedging activities included in AOCL will be reclassified into earnings within the next twelve months.
+We estimate that \$3.4 million of net unrealized gains related to cash flow hedging activities included in AOCL will be reclassified into earnings within the next twelve months.